Stochastic Gradient MCMC with Repulsive Forces: INTRODUCTION

-\begin{itemize} \item We provide a unifying hybrid scheme of SG-MCMC and SVGD algorithms, satisfying the previous list of requirements. \item Based on it, we can develop new SG-MCMC schemes that include repulsive forces between particles. \end{itemize}
+Our contributions are summarized as follows.
+First, we provide a unifying hybrid scheme of SG-MCMC and SVGD algorithms satisfying the previous list of requirements.
+Second, and based on the previous connection, we develop new SG-MCMC schema that include repulsive forces between particles.
+We also study the behaviour of SVGD and our new sampler via their respective Fokker-Planck equations, showing a significant difference which makes our proposed sampler a true SG-MCMC sampler.

-\section{Background and related work}
+Figure \ref{fig:diagram} provides a diagram of our contributed scheme.
+Starting with SGD, one can add a carefully crafted noise term to arrive at the simplest SG-MCMC sampler, SGLD.
+Then, one can add repulsion between particles to speed-up the mixing time, leading to SGLD+R, our main contribution (Section \ref{sec:framework}).

+After an overview of posterior approximation methods in Section \ref{sec:back}, we propose our framework in Section \ref{sec:framework}.
+Section \ref{sec:experiments} discusses relevant experiments showcasing the benefits of our proposal.
+Finally, Section \ref{sec:conclusion} sums up our contributions and highlight several open problems.

+\section{BACKGROUND AND RELATED WORK}

+Consider a probabilistic model $p(\bm{x}| \bm{z})$ and a prior distribution $p(\bm{z})$ where $\bm{x}$ denotes an observation and $\bm{z} = ( z_1, \ldots, z_d) $ an unobserved $d-$dimensional latent variable or parameter, depending on the context.
+We are interested in performing inference regarding the unobserved variable $\bm{z}$, by approximating its posterior distribution:

+Except for reduced classes of distributions like \textit{conjugate priors}, \cite{raiffa1961applied}, the previous integral $p(\bm{x}) = \int p(\bm{z})p(\bm{x}| \bm{z}) d\bm{z}$ is analytically intractable; no general explicit expressions of the posterior are available.
+Thus, several techniques have been proposed to perform approximate posterior inference.